Agnes Weston

-Dame Agnes Elizabeth Weston, GBE (26 March 1840 – 23 October 1918), also known as Aggie Weston, was an English philanthropist noted for her work with the Royal Navy.
+Dame Agnes Elizabeth Weston, GBE (26 March 1840 – 23 October 1918) was an English philanthropist noted for her work with the Royal Navy.
 For over twenty years, she lived and worked among the sailors of the Royal Navy.
 The result of her powerful influence is evidenced in the widespread reform which took place in the habits of hundreds of men to whom her name was a talisman for good.
 In her day, one man in six in the navy was a total abstainer.
 Weston's work included her monthly letters to sailors, Ashore and Afloat, which she edited, and the "Sailors' Rests", which she established in Portsmouth.
 She was the first woman given a full ceremonial Royal Navy funeral.

 Early life

 Weston was born on 26 March 1840 in London, the daughter of a barrister.
 In 1851 she, her mother and siblings were living in Weston, Bath.
 She was influenced from her teenage years onward by the Reverend James Fleming, curate of St Stephen, Lansdown, in the parish of Walcot, Bath (1855–1859), an advocate for total abstinence, lack of ritual in religious expression, and living one's faith through good works.